Base Layers Buying Guide

 Whether you’re in need of one or several layers, Buckman’s has what you need to stay on top of your game without freezing.

 - Long-sleeve shirts are great for colder weather, especially when you pair it with additional layers.
 They maximize your warmth too.

 - Bottoms come in full-leg or three-quarter leg versions.
-Full-length pants should reach your ankles while cropped bottoms are perfect for when you wear snowboard or ski boots to help get rid of clumping that occurs with your pant legs and socks.
+Full-length pants should reach your ankles while ¾ cropped bottoms are perfect for when you wear snowboard or ski boots, helping get rid of clumping that occurs with longer base layer pant legs and socks.

-- One-pieces give you complete base layer protection to seal any air drafts.
-By covering almost every part of your body, onesies are incredible for cold weather, and some even come with hoods.
+- One-pieces give you complete base layer protection to help seal out any air drafts.
+By covering almost every part of your body, one-piece options are incredible for cold weather with some even coming with hoods.

 Aspects to Consider When Choosing Base Layers

 If you’re wondering how to choose a base layer, think about various components such as weight, material and fit.
 Each depends on different elements including the weather, temperature and amount of physical activity you’re performing.
 Base layers come in different weights as well as various thicknesses to accommodate you.

 1. The Weight of a Warm Base Layer

 The heaviness of the layer you choose parallels the amount of warmth provided.
 For example, there are light, medium and heavyweight categories where the heat retention properties depend on the fabric used and its weight.
 While brands differ when it comes to what’s considered light, mid and heavy weight, these are some general guidelines: